richelbilderbeek/heyahmama/README.md

 ![heyahmama logo](man/figures/logo.png)

-`heyahmama` is an R package about the Flemish/Dutch band K3, contain data about its musical output, as well as functions to easily access that data.
+`heyahmama` is an R package about the Flemish band K3, containing data about its musical output, as well as functions to easily access that data.

 ## Installation